little-fort/booster-bot/README.md

 ## Features

-- **NEW:** Added support for Conquest farming
 - Randomly plays cards and progresses turns using any deck
 - Will farm matches on loop until stopped
+- Supports both Ranked and Conquest modes
 - Simulates user input with randomness to prevent detection.
 Does not modify game files in any way
 - No additional third-party software required
 - Portable executable that does not require installation.
 Simply download latest release, start Snap, and run `BoosterBot.exe`